The 10 Best Apps for Cyclists You Should Install Right Now!

 Bike Maintenance App by bikerepairapp.com

-For newcomers, fixing a bike might seem like an impossible task.
+For newcomers, fixing a bike might seem impossible.
 I remember feeling that way—I couldn’t even change a tire at first.
 So, naturally, I was thrilled when I finally learned how to do it.

 But bike maintenance doesn’t end with tire changes.
 With Bike Repair, you’ll learn everything you need to know to keep your bike in top shape.
 It features 58 repair guides and 95 tips and tricks, all well-explained and illustrated.